blockmatic/dmeetup/README.md

 	<img src="assets/dmeetup-logo.svg" width="500px">
 </p>

-DMeetup is a events portal that rewards you for organizing and attending meetups and workshops.
+DMeetup is an events portal that rewards you for organizing and attending meetups.

 ## Problem

-A lot people run meetup communities and have to pay centralized solutions to publish and promote their events.
+A lot people run meetup communities and have to pay existing solutions to publish and promote their events.
 It's sometimes to difficult for a meetup group organizer to incentivize and engage community members in active participation.

 ## Solution